The nutritional value of pea shoots goes way beyond the vitamins and minerals they contain.

-Vitamin C is a key contributor for the development, growth, and repair of all cells and tissues in the body.
+Vitamin C is a crucial contributor to the development, growth, and repair of all cells and tissues in the body.

-Pea shoots are extremely rich in vitamin C, supplying about 20 % of an adult’s DA.
-Vitamin C is key in maintaining bones and teeth, proper functioning of the immune system, absorption of iron, wound repair, and many other key bodily functions.
+Pea shoots are extremely rich in vitamin C, supplying about 44% of an adult’s DA.
+Vitamin C is key in maintaining bones and teeth, proper immune system functioning, absorption of iron, wound repair, and many other key bodily functions.

 Pea shoots contain the same amount of vitamin C as blueberries.
 Although some websites report much more.

 Many microgreens are considered high-value providers of vitamin K. Peas are no exception providing 21% of the DV%.